Reference: 1232

 Flowering and fruiting for this large variety generally occur after 5 to 12 years.
 The flowers are arranged in clusters and are yellow.

-Landscaping: It can be planted to create a defensive hedge thanks to its numerous thorns.
+Today, it can be planted to create a defensive hedge thanks to its many thorns.

 This variety grows very well in a light, humus-rich, slightly acidic substrate that is rich in organic matter.
 It prefers cool, moist soils.